 To qualify for income tax relief, investments in personal pensions are limited to the greater of £3,600 and the amount of your UK relevant earnings, but subject also to the annual allowance.
-The annual allowance is £40,000, but this is tapered for individuals who have both income over £110,000 and adjusted annual income (their income plus their own and employer's pension contributions) over £150,000.
-For every £2 of adjusted income over £150,000, an individual's annual allowance will be reduced by £1, down to a minimum of £10,000.
+The annual allowance is £40,000, but this is tapered for individuals who have both threshold income (net income plus any reductions in salary for salary sacrifice or flexible remuneration schemes) over £200,000 and adjusted annual income (their income and employer's pension contributions) over £240,000.
+For every £2 of adjusted income over £240,000, an individual's annual allowance will be reduced by £1, down to a minimum of £4,000.